Independent Living FAQs

 Below are services offered to our residents:

--activity programs (Cottage Dinner, brunch, movie night, game night, trips)
+-activity programs (Cottage Dinner, brunch, movie night, game night, sporting events, plays)

 -arts & craft program